Henry Burton (theologian): Star Chamber conviction

 Burton's parishioners signed a petition to the king for his pardon; the two who presented it committed to prison.
 His ears were cropped so close, according to Thomas Fuller, that the temporal artery was cut.
 When his wounds were healed, and he was conveyed northward on 28 July, people lined the road at Highgate to take leave of him.
 His wife followed in a coach, and 500 on horseback accompanied him as far as St. Albans.
 At Lancaster, Burton was confined in a large smoky room without furniture; the gaps between the planks of the floor made it dangerous to walk, and underneath was a dark room in which were kept five witches.
 The allowance for diet was not paid.
 Dr. Augustine Wildbore, vicar of Lancaster, kept a watchful eye over Burton's reading; Lord Clarendon says that despite precautions, papers from Burton were circulated in London.

 A pamphlet giving an account of his censure in the Star-chamber was published in 1637.
 On 1 November he was sent to Guernsey, where he arrived on 15 December and was shut up in a cell at Castle Cornet.
-Here he had no books except his bibles in Hebrew, Greek, Latin, and French, and an ecclesiastical history in Greek, but he managed to get pen, ink, and paper, and wrote two books, which were not printed.
+Here he had no books except his bibles in Hebrew, Greek, Latin, and French, and an ecclesiastical history in Greek.
+He still managed to get pen, ink, and paper, and wrote two books, which were not printed.
 His wife was not allowed to see him, though his only daughter died during his imprisonment.